Davidkatom/MessagingApp/README.md

 5. Run  npm install react-router-dom
 6. Run  npm install react-icons --save

+To lunch the app, write inside the terminal of you favourite softwere development environment 'npm start'

 LogIn example:

 1. If you want to register a new username - press the sign up button and fill the form.